How to Set up an Apache Virtual Hosts on Ubuntu Linux

 </html>To avoid any permission issues, change the ownership of the domain's document root directory and all files within it to the Apache user (www-data):

 Apache Virtual Host configuration for the domain content now requires setting up the Virtual Host file.
-This file tells Apache how to handle requests for your specific website, such as example.com, by linking the domain name to the directory containing its files.
+This file tells Apache how to handle requests for a specific website, such as example.com, by linking the domain name to the directory containing its files.

 On Ubuntu Linux, Apache Virtual Host configuration files reside in the /etc/apache2/sites-available directory.